NikolayKanchevski/SierraEngine/README.md

 **Compatible compilers:**

-These are the compilers, which are tested and confirmed to be able to build the project.
-Some other compilers may still be used, though there could be issues.
+The following compilers have been tested and confirmed to be able to successfully build the project.
+Other ones may still be used, though there could be building issues.

 * [![MSVC Compiler Status](https://img.shields.io/badge/MSVC-2019\/2022-blue.svg)](https://visualstudio.microsoft.com/vs/)
 * [![Clang LLVM Compiler Status](https://img.shields.io/badge/Clang-LLVM-blue.svg)](https://clang.llvm.org/)